 I told Bart the whole story and he thought it sounded fascinating, so half of me is tempted to tell you about all the surprising little twists and turns, the various romances, the backstabbing, and the pressures of society to do the “right” thing.
 But on the other hand, I loved reading it with absolutely no idea how things were going to turn out or any expectations, and I don’t want to to ruin it for anyone who might read it.

-Each chapter is told from the point of view of one of the five main characters (1.
+Each chapter of this Anna Godbersen book is told from the point of view of one of the five main characters (1.
 Elizabeth, 2.
 Diana, Elizabeth’s younger sister, 3.
 Penelope, Elizabeth’s best friend, 4.
 Lina, Elizabeth’s maid, and 5.
 Harry, Elizabeth’s betrothed).
 Sometimes this multiple POV can drive me crazy, but it was perfect in this book.
 The character development is very strong and I, especially for some of the characters, was both repelled and delighted by them simultaneously.

 The historical background is also great – there is a lot of detail about the city, the lifestyle, and the social expectations without it feeling forced.

-It’s no Jane Austen, but it’s a delightful book, perfect for a plane ride or an afternoon on the couch.
+It’s no Jane Austen, but The Luxe is a delightful book, perfect for a plane ride or an afternoon on the couch.
 I loved every last page.

 Frankly, the cover alone should be enough to sell you on the book; I adore that dress.